-I’m looking forward to seeing you out on the water and sharing my enthusiasm with you in this beautiful part of the world.
+I'm looking forward to meeting you out on the boats and sharing this wonderful part of the world with you.

 Our Kit Trailer

 You will be greeted by one of our crew or Front of House staff.
 Particularly in the summer season our Front of House team will ensure you are well equipped prior to departure.
 They offer to look after your dog (with some advance notice please !), will provide information on what has recently been seen, other tourism advice on what to see and do in the area, check you are wearing enough clothes for your trip, ensure your lifejacket is correctly fitted and, most importantly, that you step aboard the correct boat for your tour.

 The team is overseen by Jess but will include crew on a day off the water, a spare hand from the ticket office (they like to escape for some fresh air) or local students who seek a summer job.
 In 2017 we are looking forward to welcoming back Orla who joins us for her 4th season and Emma will join us for her 3rd season - both will work as part of the Front of House / Ticket Office team.